mterm-io/mterm/README.md

 > Note the return type is optional, just added above to highlight the typescript engine provided

+### Transformers
+Sometimes we need to "transform" data. mterm provides `transformers` in the form of operators in the prompt.
+These transformers simplify terminal activities by abstract common tasks that would otherwise be tedious to write out.
+They also provide a

 ### Secrets

 Environment variables are a bit unsafe.
 You set these and leave the host machine all the ability to read and share these.
 Wonderful for services and backends, not the safest for personal usage.